VeeamHub/powershell/vCD-Create-SelfServiceTenantandPolicyJobs/readme.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Project Notes
+# Project Notes
-PowerShell script that creates a new Self Service Tenant and Default Policy Jobs in the Veeam Self Service Portal
+PowerShell script that creates a new Self Service Tenant and Default Policy Jobs in the Veeam vCD Self Service Portal

 - Creates a new tenant via the Veeam Enterprise Manager API in the vCD Self Service Portal.
 - Then creates a number of vCD Backup and/or Backup Copy Jobs for that tenant at the Virtual Datacenter level.